mosabami/SuperAKS-App/README.md

 ```bash
 kubectl get ingress -n superapp
 ```
+> :bulb: You might want to set context of your kubeconfig to use the superapp namespace by default so you dont have to add `-n superapp` at the end of every command.
+To do this, run the command: `kubectl config set-context $(kubectl config current-context) --namespace=superapp`
 You should be able use the ip address as shown in the screenshot below.
 You can test the app by entering a number under 40, clicking submit and refreshing the page.
 ![App running on AKS](./media/running-on-aks.png)
-> :bulb: You might find that there is a bug in the fibonacci number calculation.
-This bug will be fixed in the **Testing & Debugging individual microservices using Bridge to Kubernetes** section of the workshop.

 ## Monitoring Scalability testing
 AKS makes it easy to monitor your applications using various tools including Prometheus, Grafana, and Azure monitor.
 In this workshop, we will be using container insights.

 We tested the app using a single user accessing it using the website.
 But how do we ensure our application will hold when there are hundreds or thousands of users using it at once?
-We will use Azure load testing (preview) using a JMeter test script to test this.
+We will use Azure load testing using a JMeter test script to test this.
 We will see if our cluster scales and learn how easy it is to enable scaling.
-For more general information about this check out the [Scalability scenario on AKS-LZA](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios/Testing-Scalability)
+For more general information about this check out the [Scalability scenario on AKS-LZA](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios/Testing-Scalability).

 Open Azure portal in two tabs.
 In the first one, navigate to container insights to see the usage of your cluster.
 AKS resource -> Insights (in the left blade under monitoring) -> "Containers" tab (the containers tab is found in the top middle of the page) -> Time range (which can be found at the top left no in the blade) -> last 30 minutes -> Apply

 Here you should be able to see the usage of the pods over the last 30 minutes.
 Filter to only show pods in your node pool.
 "Add filter" -> Namespace -> superapp